A question asked by many JEE aspirants – How to manage preparation of school board exams and IIT JEE?

 - Don’t miss out on any class and give your full attention in the class.

 - Make notes which are easy to read for you.

-- Solve regular questions on the topics that is taught in the class.
+- Solve regular questions on the topics taught in the class.

 - Solve questions that are within the syllabus.
 Don’t go deep into the topic as if you are doing research.
-The objective is to clear the IIT examination, you can do the research part later when you get admitted to IIT!
+The objective is to clear the IIT JEE examination, you can do the research part later when you get admitted to IIT!

 If you are not understanding anything, take help from your teacher, coaching class, friends, or anyone, but make sure you understand the concept properly before starting to solve the problems.
 Once everything is clear, try to solve as many questions as possible.

-If you put your best effort and stay away from distractions, you can do well in both IIT JEE and School Board exams.
+If you put your best effort, stay focused and avoid distractions, you can do well in both IIT JEE and School Board exams.